Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 BCEWithLogitsLoss has the ability to reduce these 12 values into a single value (mean or sum) or to output the 12 loss values independently.

-Since we are training all labels concurrently, we will reduce the the 12 values into a single loss scalar.
-The StandardTraining class allows you you pass in which reduction you want.
+Since we are training all labels concurrently, we will reduce the 12 values into a single loss scalar.
+The StandardTraining class allows you to pass in which reduction you want.
 Mean is the current default value, but a very good case can be made for sum.
-Performing a mean on the 12 values cause some canceling, a label with a large loss can cancel the label with a small loss if both are evenly distanced from the mean.
-Sum makes all the labels contribute more to the learning since there is not cancelling.
+Performing a mean on the 12 values causes some canceling, a label with a large loss can cancel the label with a small loss if both are evenly distanced from the mean.
+Sum makes all the labels contribute more to the learning since there is not any cancelling.
 But using the sum will make the loss value very large and might require adjustments to other parameters like the learning rate.

 ## Optimizer

-The optimizer was an easier choice to make.
 There has been a lot of success with the Adam approach to optimization.
 This is mainly achieved by looking at the Hessian matrix and determining the curvature of the hyperplane at the current position of the training parameters.
 If the curvature is concave down, we are heading to a trough and we need to slow the learning rate down so we don't jump a critical valley.
 If the curvature is flat, we keep the learning rate constant.
-If we are near a local maxima, we can increase the lr to quicken learning since we are near any troughs.
+If we are near a local maxima, we can increase the lr to quicken learning since we are not near any troughs.

 PyTorch offers L2 regularization directly in it's Adam optimizer.
 This is done by the weight_decay parameter.
 Though we could manually do regularization after the loss value is obtained, i.e. Matrix norm of various flavors, L1 Lasso, etc., the current framework only offers the L2 λ option which is passed into the Adam weight_decay parameter.